Kishoreramesh07/hackathon-idea-app/README.md

 ### `npm install`

-Install all dependencies into the project
+Install all dependencies into the project (Express, Mongoose)

 ### `npm start`